 |PHYS 123||Physics Problem Solving II||1|

 University General Education Requirements include: (1) 3 credits of Foundational Writing & Information Literacy (FWIL).
 Students must take ENGS 001 or HCOL 085 (only for students enrolled in the Honors College).
-Students transferring from the College of Arts and Sciences can use a TAP class to fulfill this requirement; (2) 15 credits of approved General Education (GenEd) electives including one 3-credit D1 course, a second 3-credit D1 or D2 course, and 3 credits of Humanities and 3 credits of Social Sciences.
-A single course can satisfy multiple requirements in this category.
+Students transferring from the College of Arts and Sciences can use a TAP class to fulfill this requirement; (2) Students must complete 15 credits of approved General Education Electives, including one 3-credit D1 course, a second 3-credit D1 or D2 course, and 3 credits each of Arts and Humanities (AH) and Social Sciences (SS).
+A single course can satisfy multiple requirements in this category; the student will still need a total of 15 credits.

 Free Electives: Students may use free elective credits to pursue coursework germane to their interests, including Professional Development Electives.
 Students are encouraged to work with their advisor(s) to select courses that complement their curricula and support their academic and career goals.
 Students should select one course that meets the University Sustainability Requirement (SU) if they have not taken an SU engineering course.